Robbert Baruch

 Robbert Baruch (Amsterdam, 12 October 1967) is a Dutch lobbyist, public administrator and former PvdA politician in the Netherlands.
 From 2006 to 2009 he was the Deputy Mayor and Alderman on behalf of the PvdA in the Rotterdam borough of Feijenoord.
 From 2012 to 2021 he was Manager Public Affairs in Buma/Stemra.
 In 2021 Baruch held the role of Senior Vice President Public Affairs, Europe to Universal Music Group (UMG).
+Since 2024, he has also been responsible for multilateral relations.